nhrap-hazus/HHIT/README.md

 ![HITT Enter Storm](src/assets/images/EnterStorm.jpg "HHIT Enter Storm")

-5. Click the 'Load to Hazus' button to load your selected storm from the list or your entered storm id to your Hazus database.
+5. Click the 'Load to Hazus' button to load your chosen storm to your Hazus database.

 ![HITT Load To Hazus](src/assets/images/LoadToHazus.jpg "HHIT Load To Hazus")